iyyappan16/Azure_HereMap/Data_Setup_Producer/README.md

  1. Click the [link](https://github.com/iyyappan16/Azure_HereMap/blob/master/Data_Setup_Producer/Producer.zip) and download the zip file (Producer.zip) and extract it to your local machine.

-1. Open Azure Portal home page, by signing in to your registered account
+1. Open Azure Portal home page and login with your credentials.

 	![HERE Maps & Location Services Data Streams](Producer/1.png)